django/django/README.rst

 .. image:: https://api.travis-ci.org/andrewgodwin/channels.svg
     :target: https://travis-ci.org/andrewgodwin/channels

+*(Note: Recent versions of Channels also need recent versions of Daphne, asgi_redis and asgiref, so make sure you update all at once)*

 This is a work-in-progress code branch of Django implemented as a third-party app, which aims to bring some asynchrony to Django and expand the options for code beyond the request-response model, in particular enabling WebSocket,